Skip to main content

 Visiting Professorship Lectures

-The department sponsors a number of internationally and nationally renowned professors to visit our institution and give a two-day lecture series on their leading research or topic of expertise.
+The Department sponsors nationally and internationally renowned professors to visit our institution and give a two-day lecture series on their area of expertise.

-In addition, the department hosts the annual Helrich & Matjasko Professorship Lecture.
-This lecture honors the previous chairs of our department who made significant contributions to the growth of the specialty of anesthesiology.
+Additionally, the Department hosts the annual Helrich and Matjasko Professorship Lecture.
+This lecture honors the previous chairs of our Department who made significant contributions to the growth of the specialty of anesthesiology.

 Learn more about the Maryland Anesthesiology Program in Simulation (MAPS)